Morphological computation and decentralized learning in a swarm of sterically interacting robots: Collective Dynamics

-Previous work showed that a swarm can learn a phototactic strategy with a policy defined by the weights of an Artificial Neural Network as a controller, $\pi = \{w_i\}$~\cite{trianni2003evolving,dorigo2004aggregation,soysal2007aggregation}.
-There, the learning was implemented using an evolutionary algorithm to act as a direct policy search, using a reinforcement learning method, incrementally refining behavioural policies by directly tuning the policies' parameters~\cite{Nolfi2000,Doncieux2015}.
-The swarm is randomly initialized with a pool of sense-act policies, and in an iterative selection process, only the best performing policies are carried over to the next generation.
-In these algorithms, the execution is indeed distributed over the swarm, but it is a central computer performing selection and optimization (see Fig. \ref{fig:Learning}C).
+Previous work showed that a swarm can learn a phototactic strategy with a policy defined by the weights of an Artificial Neural Network as a controller, $\pi = \{ w_i \} $~\cite{trianni2003evolving,dorigo2004aggregation,soysal2007aggregation}.
+There, the learning was implemented using an evolutionary algorithm to act as a direct policy search, using a reinforcement learning method, incrementally refining behavioral policies by directly tuning the policies' parameters~\cite{Nolfi2000,Doncieux2015}.
+The swarm is randomly initialized with a pool of sense-act policies, and in an iterative selection process, only the best-performing policies are carried over to the next generation.
+In these algorithms, the execution is indeed distributed over the swarm, but it is a central computer performing selection and optimization (see Fig.~\ref{fig:Learning}D).
 Such schemes are impossible to implement outside the lab if the swarm has no access to an external operator for guidance, nor a global communication channel to compare performances.
-The communication network of a swarm of Morphobots is extremely sparse and intermittent as robots move around to change neighbors (see Fig. \ref{fig:Learning}D).
-Yet the communication becomes effectively connected across times because of the swarm's fluidity.
+In what follows we show that despite having a sparse and intermittent network, communication in a swarm of Morphobots becomes effectively connected across time thanks to the swarm’s fluidity, facilitating decentralized learning (see Fig.~\ref{fig:Learning}F).